tomtomprince/monsters-of-rock/application/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+## How far I got
+Clerk and Convex set up were pretty easy.
+I added a rough form to create events and decided that creating was enough.
+Then I added 1 monster (Godzilla, obviously) and added a cron func to move him towards the last event created since Godzilla obviously has serious FOMO.

+This at least shows some cool Convex functionality along with the most basic of Clerk functionality.

 ## Initial MVP Spec
 Monsters are real and they've come to rock with us from the depths of Earth bringing heavy metal and good vibes.